 White-Collar Crime Offences

 White-collar crime is a colloquial term used to describe crimes that are committed from behind a desk or in a boardroom.
-White-collar crime can involve underlying frauds, thefts and or complex stock and tax frauds.
-The government of Canada has been taking a hardline on these types of crimes in recent years.
+White-collar crime can involve underlying frauds, thefts, and other complex stock and tax frauds.
+The government of Canada has been taking a hard line on these types of crimes in recent years.

 There is nothing less severe about “white-collar” crime.
 The stakes are high just as in any other area of criminal law.
 Sometimes the stakes can even be higher as a criminal investigation into a corporation can have a rippling effect on several people’s jobs and lives.